After living in Angola for 3 years, we got to know the country very well and want to share with you our best Angola travel tips with

 Angola isn’t the first place anyone remembers when thinking about traveling or vacations!
-It’s very difficult to travel to, expensive and dangerous.
+It’s very difficult to travel, expensive and dangerous.
 Yet, it receives many travelers, almost all of them business travelers.

 Everything about Angola and the Locals